Edvard Munch: Breakdown and recovery

 The outbreak of World War I found Munch with divided loyalties, as he stated, "All my friends are German but it is France I love."
+Given his poor health history, during 1918 Munch felt himself lucky to have survived a bout of the Spanish flu, the worldwide pandemic of that year.
 In the 1930s, his German patrons, many Jewish, lost their fortunes and some their lives during the rise of the Nazi movement.
 Munch found Norwegian printers to substitute for the Germans who had been printing his graphic work.
-Given his poor health history, during 1918 Munch felt himself lucky to have survived a bout of the Spanish flu, the worldwide pandemic of that year.

 Later years

 Munch spent most of his last two decades in solitude at his nearly self-sufficient estate in Ekely, at Skøyen, Oslo.
 Many of his late paintings celebrate farm life, including several in which he used his work horse "Rousseau" as a model.
 Without any effort, Munch attracted a steady stream of female models, whom he painted as the subjects of numerous nude paintings.
 He likely had sexual relationships with some of them.
 Munch occasionally left his home to paint murals on commission, including those done for the Freia chocolate factory.

 To the end of his life, Munch continued to paint unsparing self-portraits, adding to his self-searching cycle of his life and his unflinching series of takes on his emotional and physical states.
 In the 1930s and 1940s, the Nazis labeled Munch's work "degenerate art" (along with that of Picasso, Klee, Matisse, Gauguin and many other modern artists) and removed his 82 works from German museums.
 Adolf Hitler announced in 1937, "For all we care, those pre-historic Stone Age culture barbarians and art-stutterers can return to the caves of their ancestors and there can apply their primitive international scratching."

 In 1940, the Germans invaded Norway and the Nazi party took over the government.
-Munch was 76-years old.
+Munch was 76 years old.
 With nearly an entire collection of his art in the second floor of his house, Munch lived in fear of a Nazi confiscation.
 Seventy-one of the paintings previously taken by the Nazis had been returned to Norway through purchase by collectors (the other 11 were never recovered), including The Scream and The Sick Child, and they too were hidden from the Nazis.

-Munch died in his house at Ekely near Oslo on 23 January 1944, about a month after his 80th birthday.
-His Nazi-orchestrated funeral suggested to Norwegians that he was a Nazi sympathizer, a kind of appropriation of the independent artist.
-The city of Oslo bought the Ekely estate from Munch's heirs in 1946; his house was demolished in May 1960.